Overseas Visitors Cover - March 27th

 Hospital cover should include all surgical procedures covered on the Medicare Benefit Schedule (MBS), such as:

 If you want to be covered for any out of hospital costs, you might want to consider Hospital and Medical cover.
 This adds medical cover to your hospital cover.

 If you would also like to be covered for other common medical services like a trip to the dentist, optometrist, physiotherapist, chiropractor, remedial massage, cancer screenings and more, you should consider an Extras Cover health insurance policy to add to your working visa health insurance.
 Some insurers also offer policies that include hospital, medical, and extras cover.

 Any costs and charges above the benefit paid by your insurer will be part of your “gap”, which is your out-of-pocket expenses.

-The insurance providers who offer working visa health cover in 2016 are:
+The insurance companies that offer working visa health cover in 2017 are:

-You can buy your working visa health cover through your employer or you can buy it online on an insurance provider’s website.
-You can choose your own insurance provider, even if your employer has a “preferred provider” and recommends that you choose their provider.
-This is different to in previous years, when only your employer could arrange your health insurance.
+You can buy your working visa health cover through your employer or you can buy it online on an insurance company’s website.
+You can choose your insurance company, even if your employer has a “preferred provider” and recommends that you choose their provider.
+This is different to in the past, when only your employer could arrange your health insurance.

 You must buy a new working visa health insurance policy before you can get a refund from your previous insurance provider, because you must have insurance for the whole time you are in Australia.
 You will not have to wait the waiting periods again after you change working visa health cover providers, provided you are transferring to a policy with the same level of cover as your previous one.Compare Health Insurance Policies with CANSTAR